-If you:
+If you

-- have not previously allocated such expenditure to a software development pool and you choose not to do so this year, or - incur the expenditure in developing in-house software that you do not intend using solely for a taxable purpose, then you can capitalise it into the cost of the unit of software developed and claim deductions for the unit of in-house software under the simplified depreciation rules when you start to use it (or install it ready for use) for a taxable purpose.
-Its decline in value can then be worked out using an effective life of four years (if you started to hold the in-house software under a contract entered into after 7.30 PM AEST on 13 May 2008 or otherwise started to hold it after that day and the prime cost method.
+- have not previously allocated such expenditure to a software development pool and you choose not to do so this year, or - incur the expenditure in developing in-house software that you do not intend using solely for a taxable purpose then you can capitalise it into the cost of the unit of software developed and claim deductions for the unit of in-house software under the simplified depreciation rules when you start to use it (or install it ready for use) for a taxable purpose.
+Its decline in value can then be worked out using an effective life of: - four years (if you started to hold the in-house software under a contract entered into after 7.30 PM AEST on 13 May 2008 or otherwise started to hold it after that day) or - five years (if the in-house software is first used or first installed ready for use on or after 1 July 2015) and the prime cost method.